Boris Johnson Is Considering Giving Nazanin Zaghari-Ratcliffe Diplomatic Protection

-Boris Johnson is considering giving British-Iranian mother Nazanin Zaghari-Ratcliffe diplomatic protection to elevate her support from the UK government while jailed in Iran.
+Boris Johnson is considering giving British-Iranian mother Nazanin Zaghari-Ratcliffe diplomatic protection to elevate her support from the UK government while she's jailed in Iran.

 At the moment Zaghari-Ratcliffe is entitled to consular support, which usually provides help to Britons abroad who lose their passports or get injured.
 But her husband has been fighting for this to be elevated to diplomatic protection.